kaelonR/swcombine-prospecting-results/README.md

 Little demo application made for the SWC Dev Challenge.

 ## Demo
-You can try out the demo at TBA (not available online yet)
+You can try out the demo at https://swc-prospecting-results.jordy.dev/.

 ## Installing Locally
 ### Option 1 - Docker Desktop